chaos-lang/chaos/README.md

    ```
  - A single unit test is enough to have 100% coverage on functions, always.
  - Warns you about untested functions in the executed program.
- - Chaos language is not object-oriented.
-So everything is done by functions and data types.
+ - Detects possible runtime errors in compile-time.
  - Unique function call system that combines procedures with some aspects of functional programming paradigm.
  - No `while` or `when` keywords.
-Loops are predetermined.
+Loops are mostly predetermined.
 Infinite loops can only be achievable through the `INFINITE` keyword.
+ - There are `break` and `continue` statements but breaking a multiline loop inside a function is forbidden.
  - Single source of errors and unique exit codes for each one of them.
 So the errors are catchable by other programs.
  - Language's itself forces you to write less error-prone code.
  - Say goodbye to dependency conflicts with [Occultist](https://occultist.io/) dependency manager.